-This webinar hosted by Scintica Instrumentation will look primarily at inflammation and the resolution of inflammation in the preclinical mouse model.
+This webinar hosted by Scintica Instrumentation looked primarily at inflammation and the resolution of inflammation in the preclinical mouse model.
 Physiological short-term inflammation is a primary signal of the immune system activation that is an important defense system of the body.
 If inflammation remains activated for an extended period of time, in the presence or absence of injury due to risk factors, it will lead to a pathological response.
 Response to cardiac injury inflammation is widely studied, however the resolution of inflammation (safe clearance of inflammation) is understudied.
 In the majority of cases, the outcome of inflammation blockade is less encouraging and sometimes fatal to cardiac health.

-- What is the role of inflammation in cardiac repair?
+What is the role of inflammation in cardiac repair?

-- What are the bioactive signature molecules of inflammation and resolution?
+What are the bioactive signature molecules of inflammation and resolution?

-- How is inflammation dysregulated leading to unresolved inflammation?
+How is inflammation dysregulated leading to unresolved inflammation?

-- What type of functional, quantification and histological data is typically acquired?
+What type of functional, quantification and histological data is typically acquired?